saschazepter/hg/contrib/packaging/inno/readme.txt

     "C:\Program Files\Microsoft Visual Studio 9.0\VC\vcvarsall.bat" x86_amd64
     python setup.py py2exe -b 3

-Copy add_path.exe and cacert.pem files into the dist directory that just got created.
+Copy cacert.pem files into the dist directory that just got created.

 If you are using Python 2.6 or later, or if you are using MSVC 2008 to compile mercurial, you must include the C runtime libraries in the installer.
 To do so,